-Having identified vendors diversity classifications, companies can then track the volume and types of spend with those organizations and use that information for contracting, marketing, investor relations, contract compliance, or other types of uses.
-The problem however, for many companies this process of identifying, onboarding, tracking and vetting certification compliance, and reporting spend patterns can be extremely labor intensive and costly.
+Having identified a vendor’s diversity classification, companies can then track the volume and types of spend with that organization and use that information for contracting, community outreach, vendor recruiting, investor relations, contract compliance, or many other uses.
+The problem however, for many companies this process of identifying, onboarding, tracking and vetting certification compliance, and reporting spend patterns can be manual and extremely labor intensive and costly.

 Vendor portals, or supplier portals, that have robust vendor onboarding or supplier onboarding and vendor management capabilities can go along way to helping with the diversity tracking, certification, compliance, and reporting processes.
 ICG’s vendor onboarding solution has a highly configurable diversity module that facilitates the collection of information from diverse vendors which allows for establishing and maintaining compliance, and the collection of data on the diverse vendor for tracking and reporting purposes.
 By establishing a vendor self-service model, vendors now have the capability and responsibility to provide all the data and documentation necessary and buying companies can easily establish and manage a diversity program via the vendor portal.
 The buying company can then identify diversity vendors for sourcing and procurement activities, track diversity vendor information, and report on diversity spend with minimal effort.
 The vendor onboarding and spend management capabilities of a robust vendor management portal can add a lot of value to companies by promoting vendor self-service, decreasing costs, and improving vendor relations.
 Having AP Automation in place with a strong reporting component can make the tracking of vendor spend information quick and easy.

 Contact ICG Consulting today for more information or for a demonstration of one of our comprehensive vendor onboarding solutions and the diversity compliance and tracking components of those portals.
 You can also watch a short video on all of ICG’s back-office solutions.